-National Burn Awareness Week is February 4-10 this year.
-Although burn prevention isn’t always top-of-mind at work, we know that employee safety is of upmost concern for any employer.
+Although burn prevention isn’t always top-of-mind at work, we know that employee safety is of utmost concern for any employer.

 According to the American Burn Association, there are about 486,000 burn-related injuries requiring medical treatment each year – eight percent of which take place at work.
 That translates to approximately 38,880 workers who are burned on the job each year.
 Many of these injuries could be prevented with proper training and awareness.
 Below is an overview of burn types as well as some helpful tips to avoid burns in the workplace.

 A proactive approach to preventing burns at work is to be aware of the hazards that can cause them.
 Only then can you take the steps needed to provide employee training, policies and procedures.
 While the most common workplace burns are thermal and chemical, burns can also be electrical, radiological and even cold-related.
 Becoming familiar with the various types and hazards can help keep your employees safe.